gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 ```

 `X` is a `dask.dataframe`, which can be mostly be treated as a single dataframe,
-and thought of as a collection of many smaller pandas `DataFrames`.
+and thought of as a collection of many smaller pandas `DataFrames`. `X`, which
+has a single row per ride in 2009, has about 170M rows (compared with the 14M
+for the training dataset).

 Since scikit-learn isn't dask-aware, we can't simply call
 `pipe.predict_proba(X)`.
 At some point, our `dask.dataframe` would be cast to a